 HF Book Club - Jane Austen Weekend in the South Downs

 The HF Book Club is a great way to holiday with like-minded book lovers to discuss your favourite works or discover something new in a relaxed and informal setting.
 Related guided sightseeing visits to key attractions are included.
 These holidays are perfect for solo travellers or you could come along with your book club and take advantage of our great group offers.
 During this weekend, discuss Austen’s seminal works, visit Jane Austen’s House Museum and try Regency dancing!
-We're finalising our reading list and we'll publish it very soon.
+We're finalising our reading list and we'll publish it in early 2020.

 - Immerse yourself in Austen's world